-- ✓ If the landlord denies an application, they must give the tenant written reasons for the denial by the end of the third day after the denial, unless the tenant has indicated on the application that they do not wish to receive a written explanation.
-MGO 32.08(5) - ✓ A landlord may not deny you housing because of your sex, race, religion, color, national origin or ancestry, age, handicap/disability, marital status, source of income, less than honorable discharge, physical appearance, sexual orientation, gender identity, political beliefs, familial status, student status, refusal to disclose your social security number to the landlord, inclusion in a domestic partnership, status as a victim of domestic violence, genetic identity, or citizenship status or arrest or conviction record (exceptions: convictions for offenses requiring sex offender registration and convictions for offenses related to tenancy, some time limits may apply, check the ordinance for further explanation).
+✓ If the landlord denies an application, they must give the tenant written reasons for the denial by the end of the third day after the denial, unless the tenant has indicated on the application that they do not wish to receive a written explanation.
+MGO 32.08(5)

+- ✓ A landlord may not deny you housing because of your sex, race, religion, color, national origin or ancestry, age, handicap/disability, marital status, source of income, less than honorable discharge, physical appearance, sexual orientation, gender identity, political beliefs, familial status, student status, inclusion in a domestic partnership, status as a victim of domestic violence, genetic identity, or citizenship.
 A landlord, however, may obtain and use information regarding income, occupation, rental history, credit information, publicly available court and arrest records, or social security numbers in making rental decisions.
 MGO 39.03(4), Wis.
 Stats.
-66.0104, 106.50(1) - ✓ A landlord may not deny you housing based solely on your income if you can provide evidence that you have paid a similar amount in the past or of your current ability to pay, MGO 32.12(7) - ✓ You cannot be denied housing solely because you have applied for or currently receive Section 8, and your lease cannot be terminated early solely because you start receiving Section 8 assistance in the middle of your tenancy.
+66.0104, 106.50(1) - ✓ You cannot be denied housing solely because you have applied for or currently receive Section 8, and your lease cannot be terminated early solely because you start receiving Section 8 assistance in the middle of your tenancy.
 However, a Landlord may use information about income in making rental decisions such as denying housing.
 MGO 32.12(14), (15) & 39.03(4), Wis.
 Stats.
 66.0104 - ✓ If you pay an application fee (deposit, or earnest money) and your application is rejected or you withdraw the application before approval, the landlord must return the money at the end of the next business day.
 The landlord cannot hold your earnest money for more than three business days unless you agree in writing to a longer time period not to exceed 21 days.
 If the application is approved, the money should be returned or applied to rent or the security deposit.
 If your application is approved but you do not move in, then the landlord may keep part of the fee to pay for actual costs incurred; however, the landlord must mitigate their costs.
 ATCP 134.05, MGO 32.10, Wis.
 Stats.
 704.29.